All About What We Do: Emotionally Focused Couples Therapy at A Peaceful Life Counseling Services

-When couples come to their initial Emotionally Focused Couple Therapy session, they may bring with them a range of emotions: Fear that therapy won’t help, pain and hurt from arguing and/or great disconnection and a concern that the therapist won’t understand their unique situation.
+When couples come to their first Emotionally Focused Couples Therapy session, they may bring with them a range of emotions: Fear that therapy won’t help, pain and hurt from arguing and/or great disconnection and a concern that the therapist won’t understand their unique situation.
+In our Denver couples therapy practice, we see this often and want to help ease a bit of the confusion about this type of couples therapy and how it can help.

-What we want to share with you is the powerful and science-based elements of Emotionally Focused Couple Therapy.
+What we want to share with you is the powerful and science-based elements of Emotionally Focused Couples Therapy.
 My hope is that you will gain a greater understanding of:

 - What to expect when you come for help